-Please note: Once admitted, international admits at the following locations (Salt Lake, Denver and Elgin) will be unable to register for courses until these documents have been received & approved by the International Center.
+Please note: Once admitted, international admits at the following Locations (Main Campus and Denver) will be unable to register for courses until these documents have been received & approved by the International Center.
 Depending on applicant status, specific documents will be required upon arrival.

-To be reviewed for admission to the Online program or any of the approved Locations (Denver Campus, Elgin Campus, & Salt Lake Campus only), international students must complete the Admissions Procedures AND
+To be reviewed for admission to the approved Locations (Denver Campus, Elgin Campus, & Salt Lake Campus only), international students must complete the Admissions Procedures AND

 *All official transcripts must be provided within 90 days of enrollment for further registration eligibility.
 Official transcripts can be submitted electronically to EvalTrans@ccis.edu or mailed to Office of the Registrar, Columbia College,1001 Rogers Street, Columbia, MO 65216.

 All applicants whose native language is not English (regardless of citizenship) as provided on their application must provide proof of English proficiency.
 F1 visa applicants, regardless if English is their native language as listed on the application, must provide proof of English proficiency.
 Appropriate scores from the following exams demonstrate English language proficiency for admission review:

 Score of 80** or higher (with no subset score lower than 20)